zhengjilai/Raft-based-Distributed-Lock/README.md

     - "192.168.0.3:24005"
 ```

-**Parameter configuration** determines some internal parameters for raft or dlock.
+**Parameter configuration** determines some internal parameters for either Raft or DLock.
 Generally you do not need to revise them.
-See comments if you want to revise certain parameters.
+See comments in config file if you want to revise certain parameters.

-**Storage configuration** are simply the path for Entry database and system log.
+**Storage configuration** are the path for Entry database and system log.
-For `log_level`, the default is Info.
+For log level, the default value is Info.
 However, you can select your wanted log level from Critical, Error, Warning, Notice, Info, Debug.

-## Client API Introduction
+## Client API
+<h3 id="clientapi"></h3>
-We provide some simple client API in package `github.com/dlock_raft/api`.
+We provide some simple client API in package `github.com/dlock_raft/dlock_api`.
 Our dlock provides basic functionalities of acquire, query and release.
 Besides, a mechanism of expire (or lease) is available to locks,
 and all acquirement for the same dlock will be accepted according to FIFO paradigm.